18 email marketing performance metrics for improved campaign tracking

 2

-Reward loyalty with special offers, exclusive content and freebies.
+Reward loyalty: Give repeat customers special offers, exclusive content and freebies.

 -